asongent/Create-Self-Managed-k8s-Cluster/README.md

 <details><summary>View</summary>
 <p>

-- Remember NOT to push your `keys` to github repo
+- Remember NOT to push your `keys` to GitHub repo
 </p>
 </details>